 The BDP mailbox (email@example.com) is being monitored daily.
 COVID-19–related requests will receive immediate attention, and other requests will receive a response in the usual time frame (1–2 business days).

 BDP advice sessions (Tuesdays 12–2pm) are being held via WebEx or phone, as the investigator prefers.
 Requests should be sent to the BDP mailbox (firstname.lastname@example.org).
 Special sessions outside the regular hours will be accommodated, and COVID-19–related requests will be prioritized.

 BERD workshops will continue and will take place in an online format.

 Director: Jodi Lapidus, PhD email@example.com, 503.332.1249

-This plan may be altered if OHSU moves to a different operations level.
+This plan will be adjusted as OHSU moves to different levels of operation.

 Our mission is to facilitate collaboration with investigators on questions of study design and analysis.
 BDP faculty and staff have experience in a wide range of content areas in the health sciences, and are experts in the design of clinical trials, clinical and community-based intervention studies, laboratory experiments, and observational studies.
 We help investigators select the most appropriate study design to align with their research questions.

 Our group has expertise in a wide variety of traditional and modern statistical methods.
 We can help with trial design and analysis, epidemiologic analysis, sample size and power, high-dimensional data analysis, risk prediction, complex survey analysis, time-to-event and longitudinal models, and statistical simulation.